derneuere/godot-mini-game-jam/README.md

 # godot-mini-game-jam

 - one button jump and run game
-- input queue instead of direct control, with limited sets (How do you get more actions???)
+- input queue instead of direct control, tap out your actions and see if it worked